-First, let's start with a quick anatomy lesson.
-The cat’s tail has 19 to 23 vertebrae, about 10 percent of the total number of bones in her body.
+First, let’s start with a quick anatomy lesson.
+A cat tail has 19 to 23 vertebrae, about 10 percent of the total number of bones in her body.
 An extensive group of muscles, ligaments, and tendons hold the tail together and provide its amazing mobility.
-The average tail length for a male cat is 11 inches, and for a female it's 9.9 inches.
+The average cat tail length for a male is 11 inches, and for a female it’s 9.9 inches.

 2. It’s a communication aid, too

 Cats communicate largely through body language, and the cat tail is one of the most important parts of your cat’s communication toolbox.
 By understanding “tail talk,” you can understand how your cat is feeling with just a glance.

 A happy cat, for instance, walks with her tail held high, and a super-happy cat will add a quiver at the tail tip to demonstrate her joy.
 A mildly annoyed cat will twitch the end of her tail, but if she’s lashing her tail back and forth, you’d better step away, because the claws are about to come out.
 A cat concentrating on prey will have her tail held low to the ground, although there might be a very slight twitching at the end as she tries to control her excitement.

 3. Cat tail injuries can cause permanent damage

 Even though the spinal cord doesn’t extend all the way into the cat tail, an injury can still cause serious nerve damage.
 When the spinal cord ends, the nerves that help to control and provide sensation to the tail, hind legs, bladder, large intestine, and anus have to extend outward without the protection of the spine’s bones.
 Yanking on your cat’s tail can over-stretch or even tear these nerves and cause temporary (or permanent) inability to walk, inability to hold the tail upright, incontinence, or chronic pain.